Yann39/self-hosted/README.md

 <img src="images/logo-banana-pi.svg" alt="Banana Pi logo" height="120"/>

-By default, there is no system installed on the Banana Pi.
+By default, there is no **operating system** installed on the Banana Pi.
 We have to install a system either on the **MicroSD** card or on the **eMMC** storage.
 The eMMC storage offers better performance but is limited to **16Gb**, it should be enough for our needs though.